CamilleCarpentier/LSRobRes/README.md

   *The functions used in this section are defined in the `resilience.py` file.*

+Written in Python 3.7.6 using 3 libraries: numpy, matplotlib and collections.

 For any question or comment, please contact: Camille Carpentier via camille.carpentier@unamur.be